Twitter destroys Beverly Osu for "disrespectful" nun pictures

 Read Twitter reactions to the actress' scandalous reverend sister themed shoot.

-Yesterday (September 10, 2018), the actress posted pictures from the latest edition of Taylor Live Magazine.
+On September 10, 2018, the actress posted pictures from the latest edition of Taylor Live Magazine.

 View this post on Instagram